ajeetdsouza/zoxide/README.md

 # `zoxide`

-> A smarter cd command
+> A smarter cd command for your terminal

 [![crates.io][crates.io-badge]][crates.io]